Centenary Job Opportunities

 • Must be people-oriented individual, have good communication skills, and the ability to work with a diverse group of people.

-• Must have strong computer skills, including word processing, spreadsheets, email, and database applications.
+• Computer skills including word processing, spreadsheets, email, and database applications.

 Please send cover letter and resume to: